hchiam/learning-bash-scripts/README.md

-# learning-bash-scripts
+# Learning Bash Scripts

-Learning Bash Scripts
+Just one of the things I'm learning. https://github.com/hchiam/learning